Cavcaliuc/FiaLab2/README.md

 2. STORE CHILDREN in priority queue based on distance to goal, closest first;

-3. SELECT CLOSEST child and REPEAT until goal reached or no more children .
+3. SELECT CLOSEST child and REPEAT until goal reached or no more children.

 ## Implementing A* Algorithm In Python